srijitcn/hackathon_starter_chatbot/README.md

   - Deployed endpoint get bonus points
   - MLflow Evaluation based on examples gets bonus points
   - Use of Genie Tool gets extra points
+  - Deploy the agent as a Lakehouse App will get bonus points

 # Judging Categories
 - Innovation and Problem-Solving